Rosa M. Morris

 Rosa Margaret Morris (16 July 1914 – 15 October 2011) was a Welsh applied mathematician, working in potential theory and aerodynamics.
-When she was 23, her research and examination results made national news.
-In her later career, she taught at the University College of South Wales and Monmouthshire (now Cardiff University), where she co-authored a successful textbook on Mathematical Methods of Physics and became one of the first female Heads of School of Mathematics in the United Kingdom.
+When she was 23, her research and examination results made national and international news.
+She received several fellowships and awards before graduating with a PhD in mathematics from the University of Cambridge in 1940.
+In her later career, she taught at the University College of South Wales and Monmouthshire (now Cardiff University), where she co-authored a successful textbook on Mathematical Methods of Physics with Roy Chisholm and became one of the first female Heads of School of Mathematics in the United Kingdom.

 Early life and education

 Morris was born in Rogerstone, Monmouthshire, the youngest child of John and Mary Aline Morris, née Roberts.
 Her father, who died when she was young, was the headmaster of the elementary school in Rogerstone, and her mother was a schoolmistress.
 Morris first attended Rogerstone School, then Pontywaun County School, Pontymister, Risca, from 1926 to 1932, with Distinctions in Pure and Applied Mathematics.
-She studied mathematics at the University College of South Wales and Monmouthshire in Cardiff, graduating with a first class degree in 1936 and continuing as a research student until 1938, working under the supervision of George Henry Livens.
+She studied mathematics at the University College of South Wales and Monmouthshire (now Cardiff University) in Cardiff, graduating with a first class degree in 1936 and continuing as a research student until 1938, working under the supervision of George Henry Livens.

 During this time, Morris, aged 23, published her first articles, on potential theory and aerodynamics.
-Her approach showed "the advantages of using the complex variable in [...] boundary problems of mathematical physics" and made national news, including an interview, with human interest stories focusing on her as a "mathematical genius", having "found a method of solving problems in aerodynamics which have hitherto defied all mathematicians".
+Her approach showed "the advantages of using the complex variable in ... boundary problems of mathematical physics" and made national news with human interest stories focusing on her as a "mathematical genius", having "found a method of solving problems in aerodynamics which have hitherto defied all mathematicians".
 She was described as a "keen hockey player and accomplished dressmaker", and University College of South Wales and Monmouthshire Principal Frederick Rees stated that at her examination, she would have been entitled to 130 percent compared to the next best student, and a special case had to be made for her to avoid handicapping other students.
 Short reports on her achievements were also printed in American local newspapers.

-She won scholarships worth £600 for the first year at Girton College, Cambridge, where she was a M. T. Meyer research student.
+Morris won scholarships worth £600 for the first year at Girton College, Cambridge, where she was a M. T. Meyer research student.
 Her fellowships and awards included a University of Wales Fellowship (1938–1940) and a Department of Scientific and Industrial Research Senior Research Award (1939–1941).
 After three years as a research student, one of them in Cardiff, two in Cambridge, she obtained her PhD from Cambridge University in 1940, with the thesis Two-dimensional potential theory, with special reference to aerodynamic problems.
 Her Cambridge advisor was Geoffrey Ingram Taylor.
+Perhaps to save her family money, Morris went to Cambridge by bike.